Resilient Structures and Construction Materials (RESCOM)

 The RESCOM group users have access to dedicated experimental facilities to design, prepare, characterise and test building materials, as well as a growing suite of equipment to simulate ageing and deterioration.

-Resilient Structures and Construction Materials (RESCOM) is an EPSRC funded project being undertaken by researchers at Cardiff, Bath, Bradford and Cambridge Universities.
+Resilient Materials for Life (RM4L)”is an EPSRC funded project being undertaken by researchers at Cardiff, Bath, Bradford and Cambridge Universities.